fastenhealth/policy/05-roles_policy.md

    iii.
 Existing workforce members whose functions are affected by a material change in the policies and procedures, within a month after the material change becomes effective;

      iv.
-Existing workforce members as needed due to changes in security and risk posture of Luma.
+Existing workforce members as needed due to changes in security and risk posture of Fasten.

 2. The Security Officer or designee maintains documentation of the training session materials and attendees for a minimum of six years.
-1. The training session focuses on, but is not limited to, the following subjects defined in Luma's security policies and procedures:
+1. The training session focuses on, but is not limited to, the following subjects defined in Fasten's security policies and procedures:

     i.
 HIPAA Privacy, Security, and Breach notification rules;